 6-Strand Challah is so gorgeous, festive and way easier than it will appear to your guests.

 There is a whole chapter on “Basic” breads, that can be baked as loaves for sandwiches or the basic doughs can be turned into super celebratory breads for any holiday.
 So many choices!

 Sometimes a big cinnamon roll is what is called for, sometimes you want them to be mini, we have both and some in-between.

 Kulich (cool-ich) is an Easter bread that is scented and colored with saffron threads and topped with a sweet layer of icing.

 Speaking of cool, this bread reminds me of my favorite pair of corduroy pants I had in middle school.
 It’s a great way to use up the last bits and pieces of dough you have.

-This is what I am personally most excited about, we’ve managed to create a laminated (layers of butter and dough) dough to make croissants, Danish and even these flaky caramelized Kouign Amann.
+… even laminated dough (layers of butter and dough) dough to make croissants, Danish and even these flaky caramelized Kouign Amann.

-We also included some whole wheat breads in the book, so if that is your preference you can bake almost anything in the book with whole grains.
+There are also some whole wheat breads in the book, so if that is your preference you can bake almost anything in the book with whole grains.
 Including this perfectly shaped 100% whole wheat pullman loaf.

 Giant Pretzels with mustard are a celebration and perfect for a post game snack.